gayanW/blog/_posts/2017-10-11-install-windows-after-linux.markdown

 1. Now boot into a Ubuntu Live/USB or CD.
 2. Open a terminal.
 (Ctrl + Alt + t)
-3. Use lsblk, blkid commands or GParted to identify your Linux root, and boot partitions.
+3. Use a command like lsblk, blkid or GParted to identify your Linux root, and boot partitions.
 You may or may not have a separate boot partition.
 4. Find Linux Partitions

 	~~~